 5. Corsair Obsidian Series 550D

 Obsidian 550D is Corsair’s first silent case in the chassis market.
-They have designed many successful lines of gaming cases such as 400R to the good-looking 600T and 850D, it is very surprising to see Corsair does have interest such category.
+They have designed many successful lines of gaming cases such as 400R to the good-looking 600T and 850D.
+It is very bit surprising to see Corsair wants to tap into this more quiet side of the market.

 The first sight shows that 550D has a mixed look of both Fractal Design Define R3 and Antec P280.
 All ports and connectors cluster for peripheral devices is fixed on the front panel and blends in from the open area of the swing door.